vvpn9/Python-Webscrapping-Practice/README.md

 For R part, the use of ggplot to plot Frequency vs. Timeline, etc.

-For SQL part, maybe the use of MySQL and some other database management software/system (habase)
+For SQL part, maybe the use of MySQL and some other database management software/system (hbase)